Kumana National Park

 Do

-• Bird-watching – With over 255 bird varieties, the Kumana National Park is the ideal place for bird-watching.
-Even though endemic birds are rare in the parts, you surely will spot quite unique birds.
+[edit]With over 255 bird varieties, the Kumana National Park is the ideal place for bird-watching.
 Especially waders who visit the tanks of Kumana regularly.
+There are also some ancient cave drawings and a few Hindu temples (Kovils).
+Tell your driver to take you to see them.

 Buy

-• A small store is included in the main entrance of the park, there you can buy equipment such as pocket guides, souvenirs and snacks for the trip.
+[edit]A small store is at the main entrance of the park, with pocket guides, souvenirs and snacks.
 Other than that the only other shops that can be found are in the village nearby.
-Things required for the trip can be bought in the supermarkets in Arugam bay.
-Recommended super-markets are Keels and Cargils.
-If you do not find any of these super-markets, ask your hotel manager for a trusted store in the area.
+Things required for the trip can be bought in the supermarket in Pottuvil.

 Eat